 I’m a strong believer that is is important to travel with kids.
 Why, I hear you ask?
 With all the extra organisation, costs, luggage and restrictions associated with travelling with your kids, surely its easier to stay at home?
 Well, some of my favorite memories as a mother have been my daughter’s first birthday in Budapest or our family holiday to St Maarten in the Caribbean.
 Personally I think it is important to travel to experience a different way of life and to open up your children’s minds to new things.
 Escape the daily routine, forget about the chores and learn to appreciate what you have at home.
 It also plays a part in character building, establishing resilience and being confident in new environments.
 Not to mention the precious time together as a family creating memories.

 Travel does not have to mean a trip to a far flung exotic destination or staying at a luxe resort.
 It might mean camping an hour from home, visiting family, your annual trip to a holiday home or even a day trip to a big city.
 Or perhaps you take the leap and experience a family gap year!
-Recently, I took the opportunity to speak with 6 fellow family travel bloggers about what family travel means to them and why they think it is important to travel with kids.
+Recently, I took the opportunity to speak with 6 fellow family travel bloggers about what family travel means to them and what they think the top reasons are to travel with kids.

 Mom of Two Little Girls – Carly Crawford

 Traveling with kids might seem like a pain, and a waste of money.
 However, in my experience, traveling with kids has taught me to slow down, to appreciate where I am in a completely different way, and to see things from their perspective, which is usually a perspective that we may not have even realized we were missing.